Not sure what the Presidents Cup is or why you should care? Ben Coley takes you through the key details.

 That said, the Internationals have 'home' advantage, with at least three Australians, likely four, in their side.
 They also have a clutch of improving youngsters and several players who are at the peak of their powers - or close - right now.

-Not that the US are out of sorts, but there's an injury concern over Brooks Koepka, and we've not seen Dustin Johnson on a golf course since he finished last of 30 players in the TOUR Championship.
+Not that the US are out of sorts, but Brooks Koepka is out injured, and we've not seen Dustin Johnson on a golf course since he finished last of 30 players in the TOUR Championship.
 Maybe he's been on his jet ski again.

 You really should have asked this earlier.